tyserter/Batch16Haftai-i/README.md

-# Batch 16 developer 1 project
+# Batch 16 Developer 1 project

-we have all classes and everything here
+We have all classes, trigger, code, etc that we learned in last 10 weeks.

 # Salesforce DX Project: Next Steps